JonathanSalwan/Triton/README.rst

 **Triton** is a dynamic binary analysis framework based on Pin.
-It provides components like a taint engine, a dynamic symbolic execution engine, a snapshot engine, translation of x64 instruction to SMT2-LIB language and a Z3 interface to solve constraints.
+It provides components like a taint engine, a dynamic symbolic execution engine, a snapshot engine, translation of x64 instruction into SMT2-LIB representation and a Z3 interface to solve constraints.

 Based on these components, Triton provides runtime behavior analysis and concolic execution for vulnerabilities research.